ConcealNetwork/conceal-api/README.md

 # conceal-js
 Javascript/Node.js interface to Conceal cryptocurrency RPC/API.
-Currenty on the wallet RPC is available.
+Currenty only the wallet RPC is available.

 ## Quick start
 ```